wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_net_version.md

 ---
-title: optimism:net_version \[WebSocket\]
+title: optimism:net_version - Optimism
-description: Returns the current network id.
+description: Example code for the optimism:net_version ws method. Сomplete guide on how to use optimism:net_version ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters